Landscape led layouts

 Introduction

 The identity and structure of traditional streets in Trafford is very recognisable.
-Within the Borough this is typically terraced or semi-detached housing along defined building lines with local materials and repetition of architectural features, often bay windows and gable ends.
+In the urban parts of the Borough this is typically houses along defined building lines with local materials and repetition of architectural features, often bay windows and gable ends.

 Infill projects will be expected to reference these traditional features in a modern form.
-Larger housing developments may require a greater variation in the size and design of houses but should still follow some of the basic traditional rules of visual identity set out in this Chapter.
+Larger housing developments will require a variation in the size and design of houses but this should still follow the rules of visual identity set out in this Chapter.

 Features of residential visual structure